FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/Use_INSTALL_command.md

 ## Executing the INSTALL command

-Enter the INSTALL command and press <span class="span_16">PF4</span> to display the Transfer CFT IBM i installation screen.
+Enter the INSTALL command and press to display the Transfer CFT IBM i installation screen.

 > **Note:**
 >